Data Analysis for the Language Sciences

 ning journey or for your teaching, do drop me a line to let me know!

-If you have any suggestions for improvements, I would also love to hear from you. ✉️
+If you’ve spotted an error or if you have any other suggestion to improve this resource, I would also love to hear from you. ✉️

 Please cite the current version of the web version of the textbook as:

-To cite a specific passage, please quote the corresponding chapter or section number(s), as the web version of the textbook does not include page numbers.
+To cite a specific passage, please quote the corresponding chapter or section number(s).

 A (work-in-progress) list of next-step resources can be found in Appendix A.↩︎

-I chose this picture because I vividly remember two professors pointing out that I had written “p = 0.00” on my poster (which I had copied-and-pasted from the output of the statistics tool that I had used) and laughing among themselves (but well within earshot) at how stupid that was.
+I chose this picture because I vividly remember two professors pointing out that I had written “p = 0.00” on my poster (which I had copied-and-pasted from the output of the statistics software that I had used) and laughing among themselves -but well within earshot- at how stupid that was.
 Learning these skills certainly requires a lot of effort on the part of the learner, but it also requires an academic culture that strives to include rather than exclude.
-This textbook explicitly aims for an inclusive approach to teaching the basics of data literacy and I have included this photo as a reminder to always persevere, whether in the face of seemingly insurmountable error message or snarky remarks!↩︎
+This textbook explicitly aims for an inclusive approach to teaching the basics of data analysis in R and I have included this photo as a reminder to always persevere, whether in the face of seemingly insurmountable error message or snarky remarks!↩︎